tomhruby1/ROSBridgeLib/README.md

 # ROSBridgeLib
-A Unity library for communicattion with ROS through [RosBridge](http://wiki.ros.org/rosbridge_suite)
+A Unity library for communication with ROS through [RosBridge](http://wiki.ros.org/rosbridge_suite)

 The first version of this I believe origins from [Michael Jenkin](https://github.com/michaeljenkin), in the repo [unityros](https://github.com/michaeljenkin/unityros).
-He has made a sample unity project showing turtlesim, with good instructions on how to use this project.
+He made a sample unity project showing turtlesim, with good instructions on how to use this project.
 All honor goes to him.
 I created this project because there was no repository containing the barebone library.

-This repository is intended to be imported as a git [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 ## Included messages
 This repository does not contain every ROS message.
-If you need to add one, please fork this repository, add the file and make a pull request.
+If you need to add one, please make a pull request.

 ## Documentation
 Documentation is in the code.
-I have added some more in addition to what Michael Jenkin (original author).
+I added some more in addition to what Michael Jenkin (original author) did.
 The main file is ROSBridgeWebSocketConnection.cs, which sets up everything.

 ## Example usage
 This is an example application where a ball is controlled.
 Basically, there are three important script types to notice.
-Firstly, create a main script responsible for initializing RosBridge:
+First, create a main script responsible for initializing RosBridge:

 ``` cs
 public class RollABallRosController : MonoBehaviour {